LA SALLE COUNTY

 Cleanup ProgressIn 1983-1985, U.S. EPA conducted three separate early actions.
 The first was to secure the site.
-Secondly, all drummed wastes were consolidated.
+The second action consolidated all drummed wastes.
 Finally, the site was graded to control offsite migration of surface water.
-I n 1988, under a cooperative agreement with U.S. EPA as a state lead/fund-financed activity, the Illinois Environmental Protection Agency (IEPA) began Phase I activities with the removal of 23,258 cubic yards of PCB-contaminated soil from private yards, road shoulders, agricultural fields, and adjoining business properties.
+In 1988, through a cooperative agreement with U.S. EPA, Illinois Environmental Protection Agency (IEPA) began Phase I activities with the removal of 23,258 cubic yards of PCB-contaminated soil from private yards, road shoulders, agricultural fields, and adjoining business properties.
 Soils removed in Phase I, were processed through a thermal treatment unit that was operated in an uncontaminated portion of the former plant site.
 PCBs were stripped from the soil and thermally destroyed.
-The residents of 26 homes were relocated for up to six weeks while soil was excavated from the yards.
-The homes were industrially cleaned, including the furnace duct system.
+The residents of 26 homes were relocated for up to six weeks while soil was excavated from the yards and the homes were industrially cleaned, including the furnace duct system.
 Over 100 other homes had partial removal of yards and/or curb to sidewalk soils.

-IEPA began Phase II activities in summer 1990.
-This work was completed in the winter of 1994.
-The industrial complex was demolished; 160 tons of structural steel was decontaminated for recycling; 1,410 tons of nonthermally destructible material was shipped for offsite disposal, including PCB-contaminated asbestos-containing material at a Toxic Substances Control Act (TSCA) landfill; 67,000 yards of PCB-contaminated soil; 645 tons of building demolition debris; and 3,100 cubic yards of contaminated stream sediments were thermally destroyed in an onsite thermal destruction unit.
+IEPA conducted Phase II activities in summer 1990 through the winter of 1994.
+The industrial complex was demolished and 3,100 cubic yards of contaminated stream sediments were thermally destroyed in an onsite thermal destruction unit.
 A groundwater collection and treatment system was also installed to remediate contaminated groundwater.

 In spring 1995, Phase III, operation of the groundwater remedy began.
-IEPA evaluated technologies that will reduce the operating time of the groundwater remedy.
-One technology that was piloted during summer 1999 was SVE (soil vapor extraction).
-The pilot indicated that a SVE system with pneumatic fracturing (fracturing of the clay through pressure) would accelerate the cleanup.
-The installation of a full scale SVE system in located areas was completed in 2002.
+IEPA evaluated technologies to reduce the operating time of the groundwater remedy.
+The installation of a full scale SVE system was completed in 2002.
 In addition, phytoremediation was implemented in smaller, select locations to enhance removal of VOCs from clay soils.

-A five-year review report was completed for the site on September 28, 1999.
-In general, the report concluded that the remedy remains protective of human health and the environment.
+The 1999 five-year review report concluded that the remedy remained protective of human health and the environment.
 The report recommended the continued operation of the groundwater extraction and treatment system, the installation of a SVE system, and an additional lateral groundwater collection trench along the eastern portion of the site, in order to achieve compliance with groundwater cleanup goals in a timely fashion.
 IEPA decided not to install another lateral collection trench.

 ContactsRemedial Project Manager, U.S. EPA